istlab/Alitheia-Core/4143760-4167562/assignment2.md

 ### Don't Repeat Yourself (DRY)

 With Google CodePro AnalytiX we found several instances of violations of the DRY princliple.
 On should not copy past code, because you will introduce the same bug on multiple places and it's hard to maintain.
 In `FDSSerivceImpl` the methods `getInMemoryCheckout(ProjectVersion pv, Pattern pattern)` and `getCheckout(ProjectVersion pv, String path)` have more than 10 lines of code exactly the same.
 We extracted a part of the method to a new method called `getSCNAccesor(ProjectVersion pv)`.
 Also in `WebAdminRenderer` we reduced the amount of duplicate code.
-The methods `renderJobFailStats()` and `renderJobWaitStats()` had about 20 LOC in common.
-This time we made to methods which are now both called instead of those 20 LOC.
+The methods `renderJobFailStats()` and `renderJobWaitStats()` had about 20 lines of code in common.
+This time we made to methods which are now both called instead of those 20 lines of code.

 ## Bug Fixes